mGalarnyk/mGalarnyk.github.io/_pages/recommended_resources.md

 Benefits:
 * fastai based (Pytorch and Other Library Wrappers)
-* learn by doing, probably the fastest way to start doing deep learning
+* Learn by doing, probably the fastest way to start doing deep learning
+* Free

 Drawbacks:
 * Haven't finished this yet so not familiar enough to criticize